QuanHoangNgoc/Keras-and-Deployment-Image-Based-Gender-Classification-Application/README.md

 - But, to deploy the model that has fast response speed, I need a server process run anytime.
 I use [flask] to implement the server api for c# client.

 # Repo Branch
-- main: Contain some files, folders about guide and pipeline for all about process and project.
+- MAIN: Contain some files, folders about guide and pipeline for all about process and project.
-- project_banch: All about Gender App.
+- PROJECT: All about Gender App.
-- dataset_branch: Dataset for training process.
+- DATASET: Dataset for training process.

 # Pipeline
 ### training: